qiz-li/gvfb-booking/readme.md

 An oddly specific automated shift booking script for the Greater Vancouver Food Bank, which allows people (mainly me) to register for shifts before they become full.
 This can also probably be tweaked to work with other organizations on the Better Impact volunteer platform.

-There are a few options to specify to configure:
+A few options to configure:

 ```yaml
 ---